 Having just digested the recent news that it would have to create a bad bank for some significantly underperforming investment banking assets in Fixed Income and commodities

 which has been the beneficiary of some backtracking by its new CEO on the subject of bonuses cuts amidst threats of mass defections.

 Given the severity of these allegations and the subsequent drop in trading revenues as a result, tomorrow’s trading update could well see a significant hit to revenues in the investment banking unit

-and the prospect of further inquiries on top of recent litigation could well suggest that the banks investment banking unit needs shrinking further given that fixed income business at other major institutions is also on the decline.
+and the prospect of further inquiries on top of recent litigation could well suggest that the banks investment banking unit needs shrinking further given that fixed income business at other major institutions is also on the decline

 which are certain to have taken another hit, in the wake of these allegations as well as the lower volatility seen this year.